RiturajGupta21/Notepad/README.md

 > 1. Clone and run the project on your system, understand the functions and methods used add you idea to implement on the issue ask the mentor to assign the issue.
 > 2. Now work on your approch and once done open a pull request
 > 3. Your PR will be merged after testing and if seems to be work fine.
+## MY CONTRIBUTIONS
+> 1. added a  new splash screen
+> 2. made buttons and constrained layout to match parent so will change according to screen size
+>